Our review process is unbiased and based on extensive research. If you buy through the links on our site, we may earn a commission.

 Some pet parents find it easier to administer it in liquid form with the help of a syringe.

-If you can’t make the cat take the pill or the liquid form of the drug, try crushing the pill and mix it with some tasty cat treats or with your pet’s favorite cat food.
+If you can’t make your cat take the pill or the liquid form of the drug, try crushing the pill and mixing it with some tasty cat treats or with your pet’s favorite cat food.